Preparing For Your First Mud Out

 Mud out can be fun, but there are dangers you should know about.

-First, you have your basics like electricity.
-The electricity and other utilities should be off already.
 You don’t want to play in a flooded house with active electricity.
 Electricity isn’t normally on in a flooded home but always double-check.
 Flip the breaker to make sure it doesn’t come back on as electric companies repair the utility lines!

 You’ll also want to make sure the gas is off, especially if you are pulling out gas appliances.

-With the electricity off, your work environment is at the mercy of the weather.
 It could be 100 degrees or it could be below freezing.
 Neither extreme is pleasant, and you’ll need to make sure you’re staying hydrated in the heat and warm in the cold.
 Heatstroke or frostbite aren’t the way you’ll want to finish your first job!

 Watch out for mold and mildew, especially if you have asthma and allergies.
-Don’t forget to pack your allergy relief and inhaler if you have one!

-Floodwaters are some of the nastiest, most contaminated waters you’ll experience.
-From sewage to chemicals, whatever contacts the water gets mixed in.
 Wash your hands before you eat and be careful what you touch.
 Treat any cuts and punctures quickly!

 Mud out completed

-Many homes are “taken down to the studs” after flooding to remove mold and contaminents.
+Many homes are “taken down to the studs” after flooding to remove mold and contaminants.
 This is a partially completed church that has had carpet, drywall, insulation and the ceiling removed by mud out volunteers.

 Conclusion

-Alright, well, I said this was just some of the basics, right?
-Hopefully, this article has instilled a little more confidence in you and helped you know a bit more about what to expect and take with you.
 Feel free to ask questions or add a note from your experience in the comments here!
-We’ve got a few other articles for you to check out as well, like this one on travel.
+We’ve got a few other articles for you to check out as well.

 4 thoughts on “Preparing For Your First Mud Out”